-In Eric Beinhocker’s The Origin of Wealth, he describes a fascinating software experiment modeling the prisoner’s dilemma but not between two decision-makers (as in the classical scenario) but rather in a multi-actor evolutionary landscape in which anyone can make a transaction with anyone.
+In Eric Beinhocker’s The Origin of Wealth, he describes a fascinating software experiment modelling the prisoner’s dilemma but not between two decision-makers (as in the classical scenario) but rather in a multi-actor evolutionary landscape in which anyone can make a transaction with anyone.
 The software was used to seed open and closed transaction strategies into an evolutionary landscape.
 The interesting result is that “open” strategies succeed very well in a very closed ecology and “closed” strategies succeed very well in a very in a very open environment.
 In this perspective, the whole current movement in favour of “open” might be seen simply as a rebalancing of a very closed economic ecosystem.

 The ICT4D team at IDRC have been thinking a lot about ICT4D and Openness.
 They have produced an excellent thought piece on Open ICT for Development which has prompted some thoughts of my own.
 The following is an edited version of my interaction with the ICT4D team.